petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

 ---

 # Deploy NGINX Ingress Controller and Node.js Web App and API to Local Kubernetes Cluster with Helm and Kubectl
 In this article, you will learn how to deploy [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) and a Node.js web app and api with a mongodb to a local Kubernetes Cluster with Helm and Kubectl.
+At the end of this tutorial you will be able to build and deploy containerized applications to local Kubernetes.
 This article was inspired by the [Microsoft Cloud Workshop Cloud Native Applications](https://github.com/microsoft/MCW-Cloud-native-applications).

 ## Prerequisites
 The following prerequisites will be required to complete this tutorial:
 - Visual Studio Code.
 If you don't have Visual Studio Code installed, [download Visual Studio Code for free](https://code.visualstudio.com/Download) before you begin.
 - Windows Subsystem for Linux (WSL).
 If you don't have WSL installed, [download Docker WSL for free](https://learn.microsoft.com/en-us/windows/wsl/install) before you begin.
 - Docker Desktop with Kubernetes enabled.
 If you don't have Docker Desktop installed, [download Docker Desktop for free](https://docs.docker.com/desktop/install/windows-install/) before you begin.
+- Helm.
+If you don't have Helm installed, [install helm for free](https://helm.sh/docs/intro/install/) before you begin.

 # Clone the MCW-Cloud-native-applications project
 1. Open **Visual Studio Code**, select **Terminal**, and then **New Terminal**.
 Ensure you are running a Powershell terminal.